Hashtags for Authors and Book Marketing Pros

 - #short or #short #story or #shortstories or #shortreads

 Useful Hashtags for Author and Book Promotions

-Using these hashtags in tweets will help alert followers and potential followers about book promotional efforts:
+Using these hashtags for use in tweets and on other social media platforms that will help alert followers and potential followers about your book promotional efforts:

 - #bookgiveaway: This signals to all that you’re raffling or otherwise giving away a free copy of a book.
 Also useful: #free and #freebie

 - #indiethursday: Readers who support independent booksellers use this hashtag when tweeting about their purchases on Thursdays.